kaifresh/ExperimentJS/README.md

 ```

-Optionally, add instructions for your participants
+Optionally, add instructions for your participants.

 ```javascript
 ExperimentJS.Components.Instructions("Is this face happy?
 Press the Y or N keys to respond.");